chesyya/baosky-plugin-api-generator/plugin-docs/working-with-extensions/continuous-integration.md

 ## GitHub Actions

-You can also configure GitHub Actions to run your extension CI.
-In headless Linux CI machines `xvfb` is required to run VS Code, so if Linux is the current OS run the tests in an Xvfb enabled environment:
+You can also configure GitHub Actions to run your 插件 CI.
+In headless Linux CI machines `xvfb` is required to run Baosky, so if Linux is the current OS run the tests in an Xvfb enabled environment:

 ```yaml
 on: